1501 Classified Employee Complaint Procedure

 7. Budget and organizational structure, including the number or assignment of positions in any organizational unit,

-8. Internal security practices established by the Department,
+8. Internal security practices established by DHS,

-9. The selection of an individual to fill a position, unless it is alleged that the selection is in violation of a written Department policy or the Rules of the State Personnel Board on filling vacancies,
+9. The selection of an individual to fill a position, unless it is alleged that the selection is in violation of a written DHS policy or the Rules of the State Personnel Board on filling vacancies,

 11. Termination, demotion, reassignment, furlough, layoff from duties because of lack of work, or other actions resulting from a reduction in the work force or job abolition; and,

-Section E: Written and Oral Reprimands
+Section F: Written and Oral Reprimands

-Section F: Filing a Complaint
+Section G: Filing a Complaint

 1. A complaint may be filed by an eligible employee when the employee’s personal employment has been allegedly affected by unfavorable employment decisions or conditions due to unfair treatment.